 Why Cross-Border Fund Domiciles are Transforming into Fund Management Hubs

-Over the coming weeks, DMS will bring you its unique perspective on the challenges and opportunities presented to them as the European regulatory landscape shifts.
-The DMS Client Solutions Team tell you how they see it, on the ground, using their expertise and technical knowledge to assist clients in structuring their products with appropriate governance and compliance frameworks in place.
+Over the coming weeks, Waystone will bring you its unique perspective on the challenges and opportunities presented to them as the European regulatory landscape shifts.
+The Waystone Client Solutions Team tells you how they see it, on the ground, using their expertise and technical knowledge to assist clients in structuring their products with appropriate governance and compliance frameworks in place.

-When I moved from legal practice to the DMS Client Solutions team in 2016, the main reason was the growing presence of the institutional Third Party Management Company as a key service provider within the European regulatory landscape.
+When I moved from legal practice to the Waystone Client Solutions team in 2016, the main reason was the growing presence of the institutional Third-Party Management Company as a key service provider within the European regulatory landscape.

 At that time the AIFMD was still being digested by industry, with MiFID 2 on the way.
 These, amongst other, European regulatory initiatives sent a clear message to the Fund Management industry: Go Big or Go Home!